How To Connect Your Smartphone To Your Projector?

 ●Select the correct XGIMI projector and start projecting your favorite content.

 For excellent 4K displays and high-quality projecting from your phone, we recommend the XGIMI HORIZON Pro home projector.
 The HORIZON Pro features Intelligent Screen Adaptation (ISA) technology that helps you save time during setup with autofocus, auto keystone correction, auto screen alignment, and auto obstacle avoidance.
-The projector also features bright displays, up to 2200 ANSI Lumens, supports 4K resolution, and is fitted with the X-VUE 2.0 image engine and MEMC, which sharpen your displays with lifelike resolution.
+The projector also features bright displays, up to 1500 ISO Lumens, supports 4K resolution, and is fitted with the X-VUE 2.0 image engine and MEMC, which sharpen your displays with lifelike resolution.

 Connecting your phone to your projector has numerous advantages, and helps you adapt to any kind of setting.
 If you are on a camping trip, internet connections can be tricky, so you can easily project your favorite shows and movies from your phone.
 If you need to project content that is not on the internet like family events, pictures, or saved presentations, a smartphone–projector connection is what you need.